handichan/BSS-Workflow/README.md

 ## When to use each CLI argument

 Use these to run just the parts of the workflow you need.
-Typical runs don’t require every step.
+Typical runs don't require every step.

+**Quick Start**: For a full workflow refresh when inputs have changed broadly, use `--gen_countyall` which runs Scout → county → combine → diagnostics → CSVs → R graphs and calibration steps in one command.

-- `--gen_mults`
+- `--gen_mults` (or `--gen_multipliers`)
   - Use when you changed multiplier SQL/templates under `sql/res` or `sql/com`, or updated files in `map_eu/` or other mapping sources that affect multipliers.
   - Creates/recreates annual/hourly disaggregation multipliers and runs multiplier diagnostics.